KGCA Board of Directors

 He was attracted to learning how a Board of Directors functioned and how we could all improve the community.
 He also wanted to contribute to new places for kids and teens to play.
 Using his passion and handy man skills, Mike has followed through with that goal.
 He served on a committee that created the current Killarney Pool Playground.
 He is also helping to upgrade the hall and is currently working on plans to improve the skating rink.

-- Encourages both online and real time engagement amongst community members
+Encourages both online and real time engagement amongst community member

 With expertise in project management and a strong understanding of budgets and costing, Rob is able to share his expertise while helping to improve his community.